HR Software Menu Icon

 Today, almost everything we do at work creates data.

 Conversations with colleagues are captured in email chains.
 E-tickets, payments, and vehicle trackers for every spot of business travel.
 Performance metrics are recorded in mammoth spreadsheets.
 Much of this data sits with HR teams.
-It’s often highly sensitive, and incredibly personal.
+It’s often highly sensitive and incredibly personal.

 Unsecured, inaccurate, and outdated data puts businesses in breach of GDPR.
 Failing to store information safely can undermine employee trust, put companies at risk of data breaches, and destroy reputations.
 Keeping data safe and secure is a non-negotiable.
 But that’s easier said than done when there’s just so much of it.